lnoto/maven-incremental-build-plugin/readme.md

 1. Unable to identify deleted files
 2. Executes unit tests even when no source code is changed

-This maven plugin addreses both the issues by
+This maven plugin addresses both the issues by
  1. Cleaning target location when code is changed and trigger full build.
  2. Disable unit test when no code is changed.